 The housing of spiny leaf insects is pretty easy.
 The enclosure should have a size of at least three times the body length in height (around 60cm / 23″) and two times to body length in width (around 40cm / 15″).
 Brands like ‘Exo Terra‘ and ‘Repti Zoo‘ make good enclosures suitable for this species.
 Instead of using a terrarium, you can also use a netting cage; however, you are better able to observe your stick insects in a terrarium.
 The size of your enclosure also depends on the number of animals you want to keep.
 The height is more important than the width of the enclosure.

 The enclosure needs a fair amount of ventilation.
-When the enclosure lacks ventilation capacity, the humidity will build up and causes all kind of problems like mould and eventually death of your animals.
+When the enclosure lacks ventilation capacity, the humidity will build up and causes all kind of problems like mould and eventually the death of your animals.
 Additionally, when you have netting on the top of the enclosure makes it easy for these animals to moult.

 These stick insects don’t need substrate specifically, but it helps with keeping the humidity at a stable level, and when animals fall, it doesn’t damage your animals.
-You can use different material as a substrate, but personally, I prefer (aquarium/river) white sand or coconut fibre.
+You can use different materials as a substrate, but personally, I prefer (aquarium/river) white sand or coconut fibre.
 You can also use other materials like leaves, potting soil and vermiculite, but these materials make it more challenging to find the eggs (see section: breeding tips).

 These stick insects can be kept at room temperature.
 The recommended temperature range is between 20°C and 30°C (68°F – 86°F), preferably more on the higher end of the range.
 Night temperatures can drop to a minimum of 15°C (59°F).
-When the room you keep the animals is lower than the recommended temperatures, you need additional heating.
+When the room you keep the animals in is lower than the recommended temperatures, you need additional heating.
 Heating can easily be done with a regular light bulb above the enclosure.
 A light cycle of 12h:12h works fine.
 It is sufficient if the room has natural light, and in this case, they don’t need any additional light source.
 However, never place the enclosure in direct sunlight because of the risk of overheating.

 Spiny stick insects don’t have high demands on humidity.
 Room humidity (between 40% and 60%) works perfectly fine.
 When you use a heating source, you need to do more on keeping the humidity stable, because the heating source will dry out the enclosure.
-The substrate, as discussed earlier, will help keep the humidity on a stable level.
+The substrate, as discussed earlier, will help keep the humidity at a stable level.
 It also helps by lightly misting the plants you feed your stick insects.
-If the enclosure is too dry, it will give problems with moulting of the animals.
+If the enclosure is too dry, it will give problems with the moulting of the animals.
 On the other end, when it is too humid and wet will cause health issues and increase the risk of moult and bacteria growth in the enclosure.